informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 exit - it's needs to be manually reset.

 ### Manager

 For lack of a better name.
 The Manager co-ordiantes the syncing and is the highest level component.
-We consider two approaches to syncing the lite node: sequential and skipping.
+We consider two approaches to syncing the light node: sequential and skipping.

 #### Sequential Sync